aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/configure-aspose-words-for-cpp-in-cmake-project/_index.md

 ﻿---
-title: Configure Aspose.Words for C++ in CMake Project
+title: Configure Aspose.Words for C++ in CMake Project – Aspose.Words for С++
+articleTitle: Configure Aspose.Words for C++ in CMake Project
+linktitle: Configure Aspose.Words for C++ in CMake Project
 description: "Configure Aspose.Words for C++ in your CMake and build you application."
 type: docs
 weight: 90